Neurofeedback at Home Devices

 Classification of available in the market neurofeedback at home devices

 Neurofeedback is used for both medical and non-medical uses, and the dividing line between them may be thin.
-Non-medical application of neurofeedback with home use device can be considered primarily as personal improvement and conditioning for the brain and mind: to improve relaxation, attention, focus, concentration and self-awareness, or as an adjunct to meditation, counseling, hypnosis, or achieving altered states of consciousness.
+Non-medical application of neurofeedback with home use device can be considered primarily as personal improvement and conditioning for the brain and mind: to improve relaxation, attention, focus, concentration, and self-awareness, or as an adjunct to meditation, counseling, hypnosis, or achieving altered states of consciousness.
 It can be done without professional intervention.
 In cases where it is desired to relieve the conditions of a medical problem, professional help should be sought.
-It is a fact that neurofeedback systems are designed to allow the user to control a computer for recreational, educational, or entertainment purposes are not a medical instrument.
+It is a fact that neurofeedback systems are designed to allow the user to control a computer for recreational, educational, or entertainment purposes and are not medical instruments.
 However, if direct benefits are claimed for relaxation or relief from the symptoms of disorders, then the device is considered medical.

 Neurofeedback at home devices available in the market can be classified into three main groups based on their primary technology and functionality: